coverclock/com-diag-hazer/LOCATIONS.md

 This is a NGS marker at which I do a lot of testing.
 The fact that the view of the Front Range of the Rocky Mountains is spectacular from here is just a happy coincidence.
-The fact that there is easy parking and access to the marker is also a good thing.
-This location is so good, I once ran into a professional surveyor who was using it to calibrate his equipment; he told me he often brings his lunch to eat there.
+Easy parking and access to the marker is also a good thing.
+This location is so useful, I once ran into a professional surveyor who was using KK1446 to calibrate his equipment; he told me he often brings his lunch to eat there.

 39°49'18.0"N 105°05'42.6"W (WGS84)